jamesengleback/terminal-adventures/readme.md

 * ```*``` - wild card character. e.g. ```ls *.py``` will list any file that ends in ```.py```

 ## navigating filesystems
-in unix systems, files are organized into a tree. check out the structure of this file system by running ```tree``` in this file system. the directory our shell is "in" is generally shown in the prompt. we can also check where we are by running ```pwd``` (print working directory).
+in unix systems, files are organized into a tree. check out the structure of this file system by running ```tree``` (if installed) in this file system. the directory our shell is "in" is generally shown in the prompt. we can also check where we are by running ```pwd``` (print working directory).
 * **ls** - use ```ls``` to see the contents of the directory we're in, and ```ls -a``` to see hidden files (which start with a ```.```) ```ls -l``` shows us the long listing format of the files, which includes the permissions of the files (who can read, edit or execute), the file size in bytes (add the option ```-h``` to make the format more human readable), and the owners.
 * **cd** - change directory. run ```cd <folder/directory>``` to change directory to a particular directory. ```cd ..``` takes us up a level in the file tree. we can jump to somewhere specific by specifying a full path like this: ```cd ~/documents/python-club/tutorials``` - autocomplete comes in really handy here. ```cd``` with no arguments takes us home. home (aka ```~```) is at ```/home/<your-username>```. the tilde ```~``` is a useful shortcut to writing /home/<your-username>```. try going up a few levels with ```cd ..``` - what's above us? how far can we go? what's at the root of the file system? how can we get home?
 * ```mkdir <new-dir-name>``` - makes a new directory. try making a ```documents``` folder. ```rmdir <dir-name>``` will remove an empty directory.